Utilities Budget Approved

-Utility rates are approved by City Council as part of the City’s biennial budget process.
-Before the proposed budget reaches City Council, it is thoroughly reviewed by the Environmental Services Commission, a 7-member citizen advisory commission.
-After a public hearing to review public comments, the Commission unanimously recommended that Council approve the Utilities proposed 2021-2022 budget and rates.
+The Bellevue City Council adopted the 2023-2024 budget.
+New rates go into effect on January 1.
+Utility rates are approved by City Council as part of the City’s biennial budget.
+Before the proposed budget reaches City Council, it is thoroughly reviewed by the Environmental Services Commission, a seven-member citizen advisory commission.
+After a public hearing to review public comments, the Commission unanimously recommended that Council approve the Utilities proposed 2023-2024 budget and rates.

 - Maintaining stable and predictable rates to avoid large rate increases in the future

 - Keeping our rates competitive with neighboring cities

 - Meeting the long-term needs of our customers and community

 - Ensuring we provide the level of service expected by customers

 Budget and Cost Drivers for 2023-2024

 Bellevue Utilities has a $378.1 million budget to cover operating expenses over the next two years.
 The graph below shows the drivers of utility costs for the next two years, broken down by cost area.

 What's included in these cost areas?